Kia Toipoto is a comprehensive set of actions to help close gender, Māori, Pacific and ethnic pay gaps in the Public Service.

 Why pay gap action plans are important

-Closing pay gaps is difficult and will take time, but taking action has results.
-The Public Service gender pay gap is at its lowest level ever.
-It fell from 12.2% in 2018 to 7.7% in 2022.
-A combination of factors contributed to the fall in the gap over the last 4 years, especially:
+Closing pay gaps will take time, but taking action has results.
+We have shown that significant progress is possible.
+A combination of factors has contributed to the fall in public service pay gaps especially actions by agencies under Kia Toipoto over the last 4 years, including:

 - correcting the salaries of similarly skilled employees in the same or similar roles